 One Great George Street is a stately and versatile venue that makes the perfect location both for corporate events and dazzling private celebrations.
 Known to be one of the best large conference venues in London, there are 21 different event spaces available including 2 purpose built theatres that can cater for up to 240 attendees.
 The venue's enviable location right next to Parliament Square and the Palace of Westminster has also helped to solidify its reputation as a top London film location.
 Opulent and grand, both inside and out, this is a venue that delivers results.

-From the moment you arrive at One Great George Street you know that your event is going to be a success.
+When you host an event at One Great George Street you know that it is going to be a success.
 Its stately foyer of Portland stone with its grand sweeping staircase is both impressive and welcoming, setting the scene for something spectacular.
 Lovingly designed by the Institution of Civil Engineers, the venue is an architectural dream filled with natural light.
 Complete with intricate details such as ornate plasterwork, fine art and bespoke wood panelling, it is a building that delights.
-One Great George Street is indeed a venue that successfully caters for a wide range of events; from grand white weddings in the Great Hall to state press conferences and meetings attended by world leaders.
+The One Great George Street event spaces can successfully cater for a wide range of events, from grand white weddings to state press conferences and meetings attended by world leaders.

 The Great Hall is the most magnificent room in the venue featuring marble walls, gold leaf detail and a wide oak floor, perfect for gala dinners, fashion events and wedding receptions for up to 400 guests.
 The venue's two conference theatres are fitted with the latest AV technologies and can seamlessly accommodate up to 340 people for product launches, screenings or presentations.
 Private Dining is also a speciality and the venue regularly caters for private parties, lunches and business events in event spaces including the President's dining room, which has its own discreet private staircase.
 Food is somewhat of a speciality here and the in-house team lead by a passionate Executive Chef proudly delivers seasonal food of the highest quality for every event.